Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Results and Discussion

 \subsection{Bridging elasticity and inertia: A unified instability criterion for the onset of instability in torsional flows of shear-thinning viscoelastic fluids}

 The governing role of shear-thinning in stabilizing the flow of the PIB solutions can be seen from the magnitudes of the decrease in $\beta_P(\dot{\gamma})$ shown in Fig.~\ref{fig:fig4-state}b with shear rate and/or decreasing PIB concentration.
-This non-linear effect of shear thinning can be incorporated heuristically in the critical conditions for the onset of a purely elastic instability by incorporating the rate-dependence of the normal stress into Eq.~\ref{eq:eq2}:
+In addition, Eq.~\ref{eq:taus} shows that the shear relaxation time is also a shear-thinning function of the shear rate, and this plays an important role in determining the onset of instability.
+These non-linear effects of shear thinning can be incorporated heuristically in the critical conditions for the onset of a purely elastic instability by incorporating the rate-dependence of the relaxation time $\tau_s(\dot{\gamma})$ from Eq.~\ref{eq:taus} into Eq.~\ref{eq:eq2}:

-Here, we have combined the pre-factor of 2 into the (suitable reduced) critical magnitude of $M_c$ for clarity.
-In a cone and plate geometry with cone angle $\theta$, the Weissenberg number and the Deborah number are related by $Wi = De/\theta$.
-Substituting this relationship in Eq.~\ref{eq:eq3} yields a critical condition for the onset of purely elastic instability incorporating the effects of shear thinning, viscoelasticity, and flow geometry given as
+In a cone and plate geometry with cone angle $\theta$ and radius $\mathcal{R}=R$ rotating with a rate $\Omega$ we get the characteristic velocity $U=\Omega \, R$ and shear rate $\dot{\gamma}=\Omega/\theta$.
+Using these characteristic values and the general definition of the Weissenberg number $Wi = N_1/2\sigma$, a further simplification of Eq.~\ref{eq:eq3} can be obtained for a cone and plate geometry:

-Curves of neutral stability consistent with Eq.~\ref{eq:eq4} can also be drawn in the $De - \beta_P(\dot{\gamma})/\theta$ plane, where the effects of shear thinning can be incorporated by shifting the ordinate $1/\theta$ \citep{oztekin1994quantitative} by an amount depending on the shear-thinning parameter $\beta_P(\dot{\gamma})$.
-Using the values of $\beta_P({\dot{\gamma_c}})$ shown in Figure~\ref{fig:fig4-state}b, we can immediately conclude that the critical conditions shown in Figure~\ref{fig:fig4-state}a would only be shifted vertically by this scaling.
+Thus, Eq.~\ref{eq:condST} gives a critical condition for the onset of purely elastic instability incorporating the effects of shear thinning, viscoelasticity, and changes in flow geometry.
+We note that the critical condition of Eq.~\ref{eq:eq2} for the onset of purely elastic instabilities in constant viscosity Boger fluids \citep{mckinley1996rheological} can be recovered from Eq.~\ref{eq:condST} by substituting the well-known Oldroyd-B results for $N_1 = 2\eta_P\tau_s\dot{\gamma}^2$ and $\sigma=\eta_0\dot{\gamma}$.
+Curves of neutral stability consistent with Eq.~\ref{eq:condST} can also be drawn in the $Wi - \beta_P(\dot{\gamma})/\theta$ plane, where the effects of shear thinning can be incorporated by shifting the geometric parameter $1/\theta$ by an amount depending on the shear-thinning parameter $\beta_P(\dot{\gamma})$ \citep{oztekin1994quantitative}.
+These curves of neutral stability (dotted lines) incorporating shear-thinning and geometry effects in the purely elastic critical instability criterion along with the experimentally measured critical conditions are presented in Fig.~\ref{fig:fig5-collapse}a using the values of $\beta_P({\dot{\gamma_c}})$ shown in Figure~\ref{fig:fig4-state}b.
+We can immediately conclude that the critical conditions shown in Figure~\ref{fig:fig4-state}a would only be shifted vertically by this scaling.
 This modified critical stability condition still does not incorporate the effects of fluid inertia.